Paulemax/pmm_project/README.md

 ## Goal

 The goal for this exercise is to answer the following questions:
+    - How does the data change with time, e.g. is there are trend in temperature?
     - Are Variables with the same units correlated
     - Can we predict the temperature forecast based on the other parameters in the dataset
-    - How certain is the model in the predictions?
+        - (opt) How certain is the model in the predictions?

 ## Installation